scirner22/figure-cli/README.md

 ## Disclaimer

-This project is strongly opinionated and works when conventions for repositories are setup in a particular way.
-Sane options are provided in some cases to override this default functionality.
+~~This project is strongly opinionated and works when conventions for repositories are setup in a particular way.
+Sane options are provided in some cases to override this default functionality.~~ Currently experimenting with a config style approach to make this cli more widely useful.